timescale/docs.timescale.com-content/architecture.md

 actual data.

 This single-table view, which we call a **hypertable**, is thus comprised of many **chunks**.
-Chunks are created by partitioning the hypertable's data in either one or two dimensions: by a time interval, and by an (optional) "partition key" such as device ID, location, user id, etc.  We sometimes refer to this as partitioning across "time and space".
+Chunks are created by partitioning the hypertable's data into one or multiple dimensions:
+All hypertables are partitioned by a time interval, and can additionally be partitioned by a key such as device ID, location, user id, etc.
+We sometimes refer to this as partitioning across "time and space".

 ## Terminology [](terminology)